lime-rt/lime/doc/usermanual.rst

 .. note::

-   Starting with LIME 1.5, command line options can be used to change LIME default behavior without editing the source code.
+   Starting with LIME 1.5, command line options can be used to change LIME default behaviour without editing the source code.

 LIME accepts several command line options: